wayneIBM/vpc-on-classic/errors.md

 To see if a VPC is using the network ACL, use the `GET /v1/vpcs?version=2019-05-31&generation=1` API.
 Equivalent CLI command: `ibmcloud is vpcs`.
 It is not possible to update or delete the default network ACL used by a VPC.
 The default network ACL is deleted automatically when the VPC gets deleted.

+## acl_rule_does_not_allow
+**Message**: An ACL rule on the subnet does not allow this action.

+A network ACL rule would block the necessary network connections that are needed to perform the desired action.

+If you are trying to create an instance, please ensure that your subnet's ACL rules allow connectivity to all addresses in `161.26.0.0/16` on source/destination ports `53`, `1688`, `80`, `443`, and `8443`.

 ## address_prefix_conflict
 **Message**: The address prefix with this CIDR is in use.